-When you can’t physically get to a doctor’s office, e-visits or video visits offer care via your mobile device or computer.
+When you can’t physically get to a doctor’s office, e-visits or video visits offer care via the MyBSWHealth app or web portal.
 If an option with your healthcare provider and insurance, e-visits allow you to message a provider, fill out a brief questionnaire and receive a diagnosis back, usually within one hour.
-Through a video visit, you can chat with a provider face-to-face using your mobile device.
+Through a video visit, you can chat with a provider (either one you’ve already established a relationship with or a new provider) face-to-face using your mobile device.

 Both e-visits and video visits feature the ability to have a prescription sent to your pharmacy of choice.
 Use e-visits or video visits to treat minor conditions like allergies, colds, flu, constipation, pink eye, urinary tract infections and skin conditions.
 Check with your insurance provider for eligibility.
 Learn more about virtual care options via MyBSWHealth.

 Download the MyBSWHealth app or log in to get the care you need today.